Hello my name is Anna Valentine and I have had a passion for cooking, creating and a love of animals from a young age.

-For the last 6 years I have been contributing recipes to the Vegetarian Living NZ magazine.
+For the last seven years I have been contributing recipes to the Vegetarian Living NZ magazine.
 It is a quarterly publication produced by the NZ Vegetarian Society

 and is sent out to subscribers.
 I highly recommend joining the society, not only because you get three delicious recipes from me, great nutritional information and tips on becoming and sustaining a vegetarian lifestyle, but you will also contribute to being part of the solution, as every person that eats a more plant-based diet helps preserve the environment as well as your own health.